zotamias/local-weather-app/README.md

 Built using the FreeCodeCamp Weather API.

-Background images used: Magdeleine (https://magdeleine.co/) & Unsplash.
+Background images used: Magdeleine (https://magdeleine.co/) & Unsplash (https://unsplash.com/).

 ### To check out this page live, here are the links: